wtorricos/SAFEFromScratch/Readme.md

         printfn $"{e}"
         1
 ```
-Now we can just use `dotnet run Clean` to clean our projects or `dotnet run` to run the Client and the Server in parallel with hor reload and everything else in place.
+Now we can just use `dotnet run Clean` to clean our projects or `dotnet run` to run the Client and the Server in parallel with hot reload and everything else in place.
 Additionally we can add dependencies like:
 ```f#
 // Define dependencies